platformsh/platformsh-docs/docs/src/security/web-application-firewall/waf.md

 ---
-title: Web application firewall (WAF)
+title: Platform.sh WAF
 description: Learn how the WAF included in Enterprise and Elite plans can help protect your site from distributed denial of service (DDoS) attacks.
+weight: 1
 banner:
     type: tiered-feature
 ---